volfpeter/localclustering/documents/algorithm.rst

 The quality difference is calculated in the following way: sum the edge weights multiplied by the weighting coefficient for each edge that connects the given node to the cluster.

-The threshold is calculated in the following way.
-Take the minimum of the following values and multiply it by the threshold modifier:
+The threshold is calculated in the following way: take the minimum of the following values and multiply it by the threshold modifier:

 - Half the number of nodes in the cluster minus 1.